awslabs/mountpoint-s3/doc/CONFIGURATION.md

 ## Logging

 By default, Mountpoint emits high-severity log information to [syslog](https://datatracker.ietf.org/doc/html/rfc5424) if available on your system.
 You can change what level of information is logged, and to where it is logged.
 See [LOGGING.md](LOGGING.md) for more details on configuring logging.

+## Metrics

+Mountpoint supports exporting metrics using OTLP protocol to provide insights into operations such as FUSE requests, S3 requests, and throughput.
+Use the `--otlp-endpoint` command-line argument to export metrics to CloudWatch Agent or other OTLP-compatible collectors.
+See [METRICS.md](METRICS.md) for more details.

 ## Unstable configurations